-- Explain schematically the consumer's problem in terms of utility function, product price, and producer's product cost. - Explain the mobile consumer segmentation according to MindStyle. - Explain the impact of personality, location and time on mobile Internet usage as observed in Japan. - How can you apply reversal theory (by Michael Apter) on classifying mobile entertainment services? - Assume a market with positive network effects and N potential customers (N=100) indexed by i = 1...N.
-Willingness to pay of customer i is $u_i(n) = ni$ for a unit of good given that n other customers will be using it.
+- Explain schematically the consumer's problem in terms of utility function, product price, and producer's product cost. - How can you apply reversal theory (by Michael Apter) on classifying mobile entertainment services? - Assume a market with positive network effects and N potential customers (N=100) indexed by i = 1...N.
+Willingness to pay of customer i is ui(n) = ni for a unit of good given that n other customers will be using it.
 Customers can always return the good and get refund if the price goes below utility.
 Assume price p=900 posted.
 Calculate the possible equilibrium points and define conditions for reaching them.
 Define the socially optimal point and conditions for reaching it.